open-policy-agent/gatekeeper/website/docs/externaldata.md

   - Makes change management easier as users of an external data provider should be able to tell whether upgrading it will break existing constraint templates. (once external data API is stable, our goal is to have that answer always be "no")
 - Performance benefits as Gatekeeper can now directly control caching and which values are significant for caching, which increases the likelihood of cache hits.
   - For mutation, we can batch requests via lazy evaluation.
-  - For validation, we make batching easier via function design.
+  - For validation, we make batching easier via [`external_data`](#external-data-for-Gatekeeper-validating-webhook) Rego function design.

 ## Enabling external data support